I love doing DIY and home improvement projects, as well as sharing advice to help others.

-An energy efficient home is designed to keep out the wind and rain while reducing energy waste.
+An energy-efficient home is designed to keep out the wind and rain while reducing energy waste.
 Modern homes are built with energy efficiency in mind and are now constructed from a variety of different materials.
 They are no longer built using only bricks and mortar.

 1. Recycled Steel

 2. Insulating Concrete Forms

-These have been around for more than half a century but are now experiencing a comeback because of their energy saving properties.
+These have been around for more than half a century but are now experiencing a comeback because of their energy-saving properties.
 Concrete is poured between two insulating layers and left in place.
 It can be used for free-standing walls and building blocks.

-3. Plant-based Polyurethane Foam
+3. Plant-Based Polyurethane Foam

-Used as insulation it offers high resistance to moisture and heat and protects against mold and pests.
+Used as insulation, it offers high resistance to moisture and heat and protects against mold and pests.
 It insulates better than fibreglass or polystyrene.
 It's not really a surprise that nature once again has provided us with a better solution to our insulation problems than artificial science.

 4. Straw Bales

-Yes, I know this seems like a bit of a Medieval home building material but keep reading. you'll be surprised how resilient this material actually is.
-It's been used for centuries for various purposes (beds, roofing) but nowadays it can help us with its excellent insulation properties.
-If kept dry they can last for hundreds of years and they bond well to plaster and external render.
+Yes, I know this seems like a bit of a medieval home building material but keep reading.
+You'll be surprised how resilient this material actually is.
+It's been used for centuries for various purposes (beds, roofing), but nowadays, it can help us with its excellent insulation properties.
+If kept dry, they can last for hundreds of years, and they bond well to plaster and external render.

 5. Cool Roof